VanishingPuzzle/Blockchain2023/README.md

 **Pricing models**
 This folder contain an example on how the proposed classification algorithm could be implemented.
 It uses a Kaggle dataset.
 It can be expanded with more characteristics for valuation and security features.
+Uses a 4 basket based approach for pricing.
+It can be implemented in a way you can input coordinates(x,y) from where you can calucalate features and retrived price and basket

 **python scripts**
 Miscelaneus scripts used for plots and other minor applications in the concept paper, not necessary for grading.